IRCAD-IHU/sight-doc/Tutorials/src/TutoQml.rst

     }

-Then, we need to implement the slot `createVtkScene` in the AppManager to create the scene services and associte the FrameBuffer.
+Then, we need to implement the slot `createVtkScene` in the AppManager to create the scene services and associate the FrameBuffer.

 **AppManager.hpp:**